L3-N0X/obsidian-marker/README.md

 - [Marker Project](https://github.com/VikParuchuri/marker): The AI model powering the conversions
 - [Marker API](https://github.com/adithya-s-k/marker-api): The API that enables self-hosting of the conversion service
+- [MistralAI](https://mistral.ai/): For providing the free OCR capabilities

 A huge thank you to these projects for their contributions to the community!